In the Netherlands, Saakashvili vows to 'continue fight'

-Former Georgian president Mikheil Saakashvili vowed to continue his fight Wednesday, as he arrived in the Netherlands after being expelled by Ukraine.
+Former Georgian president Mikheil Saakashvili vowed Wednesday to press on with his fight, as the stateless politician arrived in the Netherlands to join his family after being expelled from Ukraine.

-Saakashvili, who is married to a Dutch woman, told AFP "we are going to continue the fight," once again denouncing what he called his "brutal kidnapping" by Ukrainian authorities.
+Saakashvili, who is married to a Dutch woman, told AFP "we are going to continue the fight," once again denouncing what he called Monday's "brutal kidnapping" by Ukrainian authorities.

-An opposition leader in Ukraine, he was arrested by masked men in a Kiev restaurant on Monday and deported to Poland.
+In the latest chapter of a high-profile, months-long saga, the opposition leader was arrested by masked men in a Kiev restaurant and swiftly deported to Poland.

-He has been successively stripped of both his Georgian and Ukrainian nationalities, rendering him stateless.
+He has already been successively stripped of both his Georgian and Ukrainian nationalities, rendering him stateless.

-"Right now I am here, and I will be here for the time being," Saakashvili said when asked if he planned to stay in the Netherlands.
+"Right now I am here, and I will be here for the time being," Saakashvili, 50, said asked if he was planning to stay in the Netherlands.

-At a press conference in Warsaw on Tuesday, Saakashvili, 50, said he had been blindfolded and rushed first by van, then by helicopter to Kiev international airport.
+At a press conference in Warsaw on Tuesday, Saakashvili said he had been blindfolded and rushed first by van, then by helicopter to Kiev international airport.

 "I want to stay a Ukrainian politician and fight the corruption.
-When we have one million (people) in Kiev in the streets, we will go peacefully to Ukraine," Saakashvili told reporters in English.
+When we have one million (people) in Kiev in the streets, we will go peacefully to Ukraine," Saakashvili told reporters.

+He added he was counting on help from supporters to return to Ukraine "to fight corruption".

 A former governor of Ukraine's Odessa region, Saakashvili was once an ally of Ukrainian President Petro Poroshenko, but became one of his greatest foes.